 A dividend equivalent is a right to receive a distribution equal to the dividend distributions that would be paid on a share of the Company's common stock.
 Dividend equivalents may be granted as a separate instrument or may be a right associated with the grant of another award (e.g., an RSU) under the Equity Plan, and they are paid typically in cash or other consideration at such times and in accordance with such rules as the Compensation Committee of the Board shall determine in its discretion.
 Dividend equivalent payments are generally charged to Stockholders' Equity when common stock dividends are declared to the extent that such equivalents are expected to vest.
-The Company made dividend equivalent payments associated with RSU awards of approximately \$1.4 million and \$0.1 million during the three months ended March 31, 2024 and 2023, respectively.
-In addition, no dividend equivalents rights awarded as separate instruments were granted during the three months ended March 31, 2024 and 2023.
+The Company made dividend equivalent payments associated with RSU awards of approximately \$0.3 million and \$1.7 million during the three and six months ended June 30, 2024, respectively, and approximately \$0.1 million and \$0.2 million during the three and six months ended June 30, 2023, respectively.
+In addition, no dividend equivalents rights awarded as separate instruments were granted during the six months ended June 30, 2024 and 2023.